Kasakka/bevy-idler/README.md

 # Bevy Idler

 Just a simple idle game made with bevy for personal practice.
+IN PROGRESS